 Here is a new take on a big, cozy pot of chili that I absolutely cannot get enough of!
-It’s fusion recipe that combines classic Texas Chili with the flavors of an Indian Curry.
+This Curried Chili is a fusion recipe that combines classic Texas Chili with the flavors of an Indian Curry.
 It’s got the perfect amount of spice, is bustling with flavor, and I really think you’ll just love it!
 Not to mention, SO EASY.

 My husband told me this was the “best Chili he’s ever had”.
 I, too, love it’s unique and deep flavors and think it’s going to be one you love to make for yourself this fall/winter season.
 My personal favorite part about a big pot of chili is that the leftovers just get even better and better each day!

-I encourage you to try my new Indian-inspired take on Chili, and please let me know what you think in the comments below!
+I encourage you to try my new Indian-inspired Curried Chili and please let me know what you think in the comments below!

 SHOP THE POST.